 Scroll through the articles, or the full list is in the footer.
 Down there at the bottom ↓↓

-- 3°C Climate Change Costs 18% of GDPRecent publications show a 3°C climate change costs 18% of GDP or $38 trillion.
+- 3°C Climate Change Costs 36% of GDPRecent publications show a 3°C climate change costs 36% of GDP or $56 trillion.
+That is like the depression of 1929, but forever.
 The article outlines a three-pronged approach of Mitigation Resilience and Renewal for Climate Change.
-There are scary changes underway that have a potential to decrease global GDP by 18%.
-Previously it was thought 1° rise would reduce… Read more: 3°C Climate Change Costs 18% of GDP
+There are scary changes underway that have a potential to decrease global GDP by… Read more: 3°C Climate Change Costs 36% of GDP

 Why Optimistic Storm?
 Because change management relies on four core principles and these are :